Languages of Nicaragua: Extinct languages

 The Mangue language, also known as Chorotega, consisted of several dialects spoken in western Nicaragua by Chorotega natives.
-Mangue is a language closely related to the Chiapanec language spoken in Mexico, and is classified as belonging to the Oto-Manguean language family.
-In the Monimbó neighborhood of the city of Masaya, there are many Chorotega natives but the language that they speak is Spanish.
+Mangue is closely related to the Chiapanec language spoken in Mexico, and is classified as belonging to the Oto-Manguean language family.
+In the Monimbo neighborhood of the city of Masaya, there are many Chorotega natives but the language that they speak is Spanish.